itkovian/itkovian.net/posts/2012-10-2-hpc_ugent_job.markdown

 over a year before, so I had a pretty decent idea of what the job entailed.
 Enter selections.
 Apparently, things went smooth and for that I really owe Hudson some gratitude as they showed me the ropes when I applied for a job at the [IWT](http://www.iwt.be).
-Not that that did not go well -- I frakked up in the second round.
-But at least I was better prepared for the tests and the interview following it.
+These did go well -- I frakked up in the second round.
+But at least I was better prepared for the tests and the interview following it this time around.

 Fast-forward some more, and I received a call from the UGent personnel department.
 Could I make time, like next Friday to come for an interview.